AdobeDocs/aep-mobile-sdkdocs/src/pages/home/base/assurance/tabs/index.md

 <Variant platform="android" task="import-library" repeat="6"/>

-1. Add the following libraries in your project's `build.gradle` file:
+1. Add the following libraries to your project using the app's Gradle file.

 #### Kotlin